 How to Use This Kit

 The kit works very much the same as last year’s.
 This Tableau viz is meant to be used while you draft your league.
-The design is simple, and only the most pertinent info is displayed to eliminate confusion.
+The design is simple and displays only the most pertinent info.

 The draft list can be found in the middle of the dashboard and is the most important part.
 It shows you which player to draft next base on Value Over Replacement (VOR).
 More info on VOR is provided below.